Fort D. A. Russell

 11th Infantry Encampment, Camp Otis, Fort D.A.
 Russell Target and Maneuver Reserve, Pole Mountain, Wyoming, July 1910.

 The tents in the foreground housed non-commissioned officers.
 Participating in the maneuvers in addition to the 8th and 12th Cavalry and the 11th Infantry were the 15th Infantry and the 18th Infantry.
-Camp Otis was most likely named after Major General Elwell S. Otis who led American Land forces in the Phillipines during the Spanish-American War.
+Camp Otis was named after Major General Elwell S. Otis who led American Land forces in the Phillipines during the Spanish-American War.
 Many of the forces in the Phillipines came from Fort D.A.
 Russell.
 Additionally, as previously noted, units of the Wyoming National Guard led the assualt on the City of Manila.

 Hospital Tents, Camp Otis, approx. 1910.